MichaelCurrin/auto-commit-msg/shell/README.md

 #### TODO

-**TODO** For now this points to the output directory so it limited in real world use.
-This is stepping stone.
-But ideally the JS files can be copied outside of this project to a central location (maybe with a bin entry point).
-And the SH script can be added to an individual project in .git/hooks dir as `prepare-commit-msg`.
+- For now this points to the output directory so it limited in real world use.
+This is a stepping stone.
+But ideally the JS files can be copied outside of this project to a central location (maybe with a `bin` entry point).
+And the SH script can be added to an individual project in `.git/hooks` dir as `prepare-commit-msg`.

-**TODO** When using this as a hook, consider reading from the existing commit message file in the case of template, so it that can be passed on.
+- When using this as a hook, consider reading from the **existing** commit message file in the case of template, so it that can be passed on.